What is Early Help?

 Once the Team Around the Family meeting has been held the practitioner will be required to notify NYCC that a Team Around the Family is in place.
 Further notification will be required once all actions are completed and the TAF is closed.

 Request for Additional Support from NYCC Children and Families Service

 The completed Early Help Assessment form can be used to request additional support from Children and Families Service where it is identified that there is an unmet need and targeted support for families is required.
 Practitioners are required to discuss the assessment with the Early Help Consultant.
-It may be useful to refer to Framework for decision-making: Right help, at the right time by the right person to aid these discussions.
+It may be useful to refer to the North Yorkshire Safeguarding Children Partnership’s Threshold Guidance to aid these discussions.
 Practitioners must complete as much information as possible on the Request for Additional Service form and ensure consent is gained from the family to make the referral.
 Any gaps in information may lead to delay, or result in requests being returned.

 The Universal referral form will continue to be available to use, but where there is an early help assessment in place you are able to use this form instead to avoid duplication.